 It’s weird to find out that Sasha had secrets, even from Mom— even from me.
 But as I look in the rearview mirror at Callie, who’s twisting her brown hair around her finger and looking through the window, I think maybe there are unknown parts of everyone.
 We’re all so much more than we seem.

-“The Beauty That Remains burns warm and bright with the fires of loss, love, and longing, and hums with poetry and song.
-This is the sort of book that pieces a broken heart back together, stronger than before."
+“Burns warm and bright with the fires of loss, love, and longing and hums with poetry and song.”

 —Jeff Zentner, Morris Award-winning author of The Serpent King

-—Julie Murphy, author of Ramona Blue and Dumplin’
+—Julie Murphy, New York Times bestselling author of Ramona Blue and Dumplin’

 —Angie Thomas, New York Times bestselling author of The Hate U Give